Self-employed Payroll: How to Process Your Own Paycheck

 Bill and Jennifer made an agreement that includes a 50/50 net profit divide for each year.
 This year, the business earned $30,000, which equates to $15,000 for each partner.
 This is a partnership distribution (as long as the partnership actually pays out the cash).
 The agreement also includes a $20,000 guaranteed payment for Jennifer, who brings years of experience to the business that Bill doesn’t.

 The $20,000 guaranteed payment reduces the partnership taxable income before the profit sharing percentages are applied.
-Partnership taxable income after guaranteed payments are $10,000 and split 50/50 between Bill and Jennifer.
-In this scenario, Jennifer will receive cash and income of $20,000 for the guaranteed payment.
+Partnership taxable income after guaranteed payments is $10,000 and split 50/50 between Bill and Jennifer.
+In this scenario, Jennifer will receive cash and an income of $20,000 for the guaranteed payment.
 She will also receive another $5,000 of income and may or may not choose to receive a distribution for that amount.
 Bill will receive $5,000 of income and may or may not choose to receive a distribution of that amount.

 This guaranteed payment isn’t a salary, so payroll taxes aren’t withheld; however, the company can write it off as a business expense, reducing taxable income for the business.
 However, the owner who receives a guaranteed payment will be subject to self-employment taxes.
 On the contrary, a business cannot write off a partnership distribution, so taxable income will include all money paid to the owners; the owners will pay taxes on the gross profit.